 Series Editors: Charles Bazerman, University of California, Santa Barbara; Mary Jo Reiff,University of Kansas; and Anis Bawarshi, University of Washington

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2015 by Parlor Press and the WAC Clearinghouse.
 278 pages, with glossary, annotated bibliography, works cited, and index.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.